nikolasbasler/BPhage/README.md

 - renv 1.1.4

 ### Package installations
+-
-- For best reproducibility and to avoid scripts to crash, you will want to install R 4.3.1.
+- For best reproducibility , you will want to install R 4.3.1.
 On Windows RStudio supports switching between different R versions.
 On Mac or Linux, you may have to rely on `rig` (https://github.com/r-lib/rig) to do that.
 - Once you open the R project (`BPhage.Rproj`), `renv` should install itself.
 If not, please install it yourself.
 - To reproduce R package versions run `renv::restore()` in the RStudio terminal.
     - Don't worry about the `ERROR [error code 22]` messages during download. `renv` will keep trying and is usually able to download a package after a few attempts.